Kava-Labs/kava/contrib/kava-3/migration.md

 3. Migrate the kava-2 keys from previous key store to new key store

-Thill will scan for any keys in `.kvcli` and produce new files ending in `kavaxxx.address` and `key_name.info` for the new keystore to access.
+This will scan for any keys in `.kvcli` and produce new files ending in `kavaxxx.address` and `key_name.info` for the new keystore to access.

 ```sh
   # Migrate keys